 About System Device specifications

-Although the Device and Windows specifications do not provide detailed system info Windows like the information on the System Information app, they still give you a complete breakdown of your PC and Windows OS particulars.
+Although the Device and Windows specifications do not provide detailed system information on Windows like the information on the System Information app, they still give you a complete breakdown of your PC and Windows OS particulars.

 4. Use the File Explorer

 You can also use File Explorer to get your PC and Windows specifications.
-This will help you activate the msinfo32 application file, the root file for system information for Windows.
+This will help you activate the msinfo32 application file, the root file for system information on Windows.

 To use File Explorer to locate your PC and Windows information, follow this procedure: